hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 Huh...
 Explain please.

 [14:28:28](#16162505087229Vreyl:gitter.im) <hiiamboris (NOT THIS ONE)>:
-I mean that approach to reimplement recursion using array as a stack í ½í¸‰
+I mean that approach to reimplement recursion using array as a stack ğŸ˜‰

 [14:28:47](#16162505277230qWPVM:gitter.im) <hiiamboris (NOT THIS ONE)>: should win an obfuscation contest easily